Skip navigation

 Thanksgivin turkey

 Kevin says a full-bodied red with just the right amount of dark fruit and spice works well with the dark meat of turkey.
-He goes for a wine bursting with raspberry and currant flavors, such as the Achaval Ferrer ‘Quimera’ from Mendoza, Argentina.
+He goes for a wine bursting with mulled cherries and blackcurrant flavors, such as the 2019 Cayuse ‘Flying Pig’ from Walla Walla, Washington.

 Kevin’s Top Picks: